CodeThat/CodeThatLoader/README.md

-Bootloader
+My OS
 ==========

-This is a simple bootloader I have created in x86 assembly.
+This is the beginnings of OS development project I undertook for personal study.
+But so far I have just created the bootloader in x86 assembly.
+Feel free to submit suggestions, improvements or anything else.